 - Occidentul despre Siria: între primordialism, genocid şi eliberare (Adevărul)

 - Scoateţi căsătoria din Constituţie (Adevărul)

-I focus my research on topics linked to international security, norms, and identities.
-I primarily research the security/identity nexus, the role and impact of strategic narratives in international relations, as well as the role of discourse in constituting the social reality and public policy.
+I focus my research on topics linked to three major concepts: identity, security, and power.
+I primarily research on topics linked to international security, foreign policy, the relationship between domestic and foreign policy, societal and political narratives, and a few others.
+Currently, I have a particular interest for ontological security, the role and impact of strategic narratives as an instrument of power in international relations, as well as the role of discourse in constituting the social reality and public policy.

 - Narratives of Alterity in International Politics: Continuity and Change in the Representation of the Other.
 (2017-2018, MA Thesis)